-We have entered into an At the Market Offering Sales Agreement (the "ATM") with certain sales agents and forward sellers pursuant to which we may sell, from time to time, up to an aggregate gross sales price of \$1.25 billion of our common stock through the sales agents, acting as our sales agents or, if applicable, as forward sellers, or directly to the sales agents as principals for their own accounts.
-Through March 31, 2024, we had entered into forward sales agreements under the ATM for an aggregate gross sales price of \$160.6 million.
+During May 2024, we renewed our 2021 ATM with certain sales agents and forward sellers pursuant to which we may sell, from time to time, up to an aggregate gross sales price of \$1.25 billion of our common stock.
+Through June 30, 2024, we had entered into and settled forward sales agreements under the ATM for an aggregate gross sales price of \$160.6 million, leaving \$1.1 billion available for sale under the ATM.